OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Notify users about unusual security events

 When suspicious or unusual activity is detected, it may be appropriate to notify or warn the user.
 However, care should be taken that the user does not get overwhelmed with a large number of notifications that are not important to them, or they will just start to ignore or delete them.
+Additionally, due to frequent reuse of passwords across multiple sites, the possibility that the users email account has also been compromised should be considered.

 For example, it would generally not be appropriate to notify a user that there had been an attempt to login to their account with an incorrect password.
 However, if there had been a login with the correct password, but which had then failed the subsequent MFA check, the user should be notified so that they can change their password.
+Subsequently, should the user request multiple password resets from different devices or IP addresses, it may be appropriate prevent further access to the account pending further user verification processes.

 Details related to current or recent logins should also be made visible to the user.
 For example, when they login to the application, the date, time and location of their previous login attempt could be displayed to them.
 Additionally, if the application supports concurrent sessions, the user should be able to view a list of all active sessions, and to terminate any other sessions that are not legitimate.